bomonike/bomonike.github.io/ap-compsci.md

    Codehs has a free option but also offers their materials and community at $800/year per school, plus $1,000 for teacher professional development.

+   CodeHS AP courses are College Board Endorsed, meaning they have preapproved syllabi, lesson plans, and other instructional support.

    Features include classroom management.

    Provides an <a target="_blank" href="https://codehs.com/ide">on-line IDE</a> for 10+ programming languages.